CZ-NIC/fred-docs/AdminManual/Maintenance.rst

 The system can handle missing files.
 When some part of the system requests a file, that has been removed, from the file manager, it reports an exception.

-..
-NOTE backend throws a FileNotFound exception - how does the frontend handle this?
-   * filemanager_client, - reports a missing file
-   * mailer, - dunno, this is "backend", ???
-   * Daphne, - reports a missing object
-   * webwhois?, - why would this access files???
-   * (intranet) - dunno, not a part of FRED

 Syslog data